mpound/pdrtpy/README.rst

 the boundaries between the HII regions and neutral molecular cloud, as photons with energies 6 eV < E < 13.6 eV photodissociate molecules and photoionize other elements.
-The gas is heated from photo-electrons and cools mostly through far-infrared fine structure lines like [O I] and  [C II].
+The gas is heated by photo-electrons from grains and cools mostly through far-infrared fine structure lines like [O I] and  [C II].

 For a full review of PDR physics and chemistry, see `Hollenbach & Tielens 1997 <https://ui.adsabs.harvard.edu/abs/1997ARA&A..35..179H>`_.